myFavShrimp/arc/README.md

 Dependencies affect **which** tasks run, not **when** they run.
 Tasks always execute in definition order in the source file.

-Use `--no-deps` to skip dependency resolution and only run explicitly selected tasks:
+The `--no-deps` flag can be used to skip dependency resolution and only run explicitly selected tasks:

 ```bash
 arc run -t deploy --no-deps